nhsbsa-data-analytics/nhsbsaShinyR/README.md

 # NHSBSA R Shiny template

-This R package has been developed by NHS Business Services Authority Data Analytics Learning Lab to use as a template for building NHSBSA branded R `{shiny}` dashboards.
+This R package has been developed by NHS Business Services Authority Data Science team to use as a template for building NHSBSA branded R `{shiny}` dashboards.

 ## Features